makerdao/community/governance/polls/Onboard GNO to Spark Protocol - May 15, 2023.md

 Please review the proposal [thread](https://forum.makerdao.com/t/onboarding-of-gno-to-spark/20831) for more information about this proposed onboarding.

 An updated risk evaluation has been provided by BA Labs and can be found [here](https://forum.makerdao.com/t/onboarding-of-gno-to-spark/20831/9).

+### Activate Isolation Mode for DAI Market On Spark Protocol

+This setting change will allow DAI to be borrowed using isolation mode enabled assets on Spark Protocol.
+It is a one-off change that is required given the onboarding of GNO as the first isolation mode enabled asset on Spark.

 ### Reduce GNO-A Debt Ceiling to Zero